 It’s been long established that a ketogenic diet helps with reducing seizures in people with epilepsy where all drugs have failed.
 Perhaps exogenous ketones may be of benefit, more research needed.

 Diabetes profiles are improved on a ketogenic diet, so with a change in diet and the intake of ketones, this may improve glucose profiles.

 Improved cognition and reduction in inflammation can also be helped through the ketogenic diet.
 Therefore extra doses of ketones with a change in diet for prevention of dementia or early onset dementia may have benefit.

 I’ve never been opposed to supplements for therapeutic purposes, what I disagree with is the free reign marketing that happens to the unsuspecting, uneducated public, that are told that a pill will solve their problems and they don’t need to do anything else.

 Now that you have the information you can make an informed choice to choose to take them or not.
 If you are going to take them then a diet change is also important, please read the ingredients and find one with the least amount of additives.

 If you are low in energy, have put on some weight, have a few aches and pains as well as feel your brain and cognition isn’t as sharp as it could be then I suggest, coming clean with food.
 What do I mean by that?

 Beginning with a program or a protocol that can kick-start you in the right direction is step 1, this must also include tools to teach you what your body thrives on.
-The 4 Phase Fat Elimination Protocol, may help some people get into ketosis to burn stored fat (low joules, fasting at night), as well as teaches you about the foods that work well for you.
+The Fat Loss Protocol, may help some people get into ketosis to burn stored fat (low joules, fasting at night), as well as teaches you about the foods that work well for you.

 If that is not something you want to do then following a simple high fat, small protein, leafy green and non carbohydrate regime will also be a winner.